-The 2009, 2011, 2012 and 2013 Series bond proceeds, along with all debt service reserve accounts, and the debt service accounts are deposited with a Trustee (US Bank) which is managing the cash.
-The Trustee also manages all unspent bond sale proceeds, along with the related debt service reserve cash balances and debt service cash balances.
+The 2012 and 2013 Series bond proceeds, along with all debt service reserve accounts are deposited with a Trustee (US Bank) which is managing the cash.
 The debt service accounts for all bond sales, along with all operating funds, are on interest bearing deposit in the State Treasury.